yutianwuldeo/GR6901/week2_how_to_run_python.md

     $ conda env create -f my_environment.yml

 Below we will see an example of an environment file.

+If you want to permanently remove an environment and delete all the data associated with it:

+    $ conda env remove --name my_environment

 ## Installing More Packages